 Check if the complex is professionally managed.
 Some corporations hire professional property management companies to ensure the smooth running and maintenance of the property.

-The Pros and Cons of Condominium Ownership on the Canada Mortgage and Housing Corporation website.
+The Pros and Cons of Condominium Ownership from the Canada Mortgage and Housing Corporation website.

-Additional Information of Condominium Purchasing from the Canada Mortgage and Housing Corporation.
+Additional Information of Condominium Purchasing from the Canada Mortgage and Housing Corporation website.